ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

   </task>

-The following entries take strings just like in the ``command`` example above.
+The following entries take strings just like in the ``command:`` example above.
 Please see the :rocoto:`Rocoto documentation<>` for specifics on how to set them.

 .. code::